tyler-technologies-oss/forge-design-system/docs/components/table-data/table/table.md

 ### Supported features

-The following options are included with `tcw-table` by default:
+The following options are included with `<forge-table>` by default:

 - Selection / multi selection
 - Dense / default spacing